 Meth addiction recovery requires a comprehensive treatment plan.
 This can include detoxification, counseling, and therapy.
 Above all, detox rids the body of meth.
-At the same time, patients start learning to function without the drug.
+At the same time, clients start learning to function without the drug.
 But detox alone will not treat meth addiction.
-Meth addiction treatment helps patients heal in individual, group, and family therapy.
+Meth addiction treatment helps clients heal in individual, group, and family therapy.

 Meth Addiction Treatment